 We have used the refreshed NHS Equality Delivery System (EDS 2) to develop and prepare our four equality objectives which are:

-The progress we have made towards meeting the requirements of the general equality duty can be seen in our progress reports below:
+The progress we have made towards meeting the requirements of the general equality duty can be seen in our Public Sector Equality Duty Annual Reports above.

 To read any of the minutes from the CCG's equality steering group click here >>